The following article is archived and is no longer considered up-to-date. Please interpret its content in the context of the publishing date.

 Full-time Instructor, Economics (tenure track)

-At University of Oklahoma in Oklahoma City, United StatesRetaining your Green Card
+At cincinnati state college in Cincinnati, United StatesRetaining your Green Card

 If you are successful in obtaining a visa to work in the US, it's important to remember that you must meet certain requirements to retain it.
 If you move to another country to live permanently; if you remain outside of the US for more than one year at a time; or fail to file the correct tax returns, then your visa can be rescinded.
 So bear this in mind when you make travel plans or consider future career options.